Why You Need to Add Squats to Your Exercise Routine

 Squats are beneficial to you in many ways, and that’s what makes them so crucial.
 Here are a few of the advantages that the squat delivers:

 - Improved heart function and increased strength.
-Because it’s an exercise that requires you to move your entire body, the up and down motion of performing a squat requires you to breathe deeply, taking in more oxygen, which burns energy.
+Because it’s an exercise that requires you to move your entire body, the up and down motion of performing a squat needs you to breathe deeply, taking in more oxygen, which burns energy.

 - Improved balance, flexibility, stamina.
 If you get tired, aching legs, from standing or walking during your daily activities, squats will strengthen all the muscles from your hips down to your feet.
-The gluteus muscles (the three top butt muscles) are the largest muscles in your body.
+The gluteus muscles (the three top butt muscles) are the most massive muscles in your body.
 Weak gluteus muscles can account for lower back aches, hip weakness, poor posture, inability to stand for very long, not to mention a flabby, flattened rear-end.
 People who add squats to their exercise routines find that they have much more energy to get through their day, at their job, or just doing chores around the house without the aching legs and back muscles.
 Also, squats lift the gluteus muscles up, which gives you a more youthful, stronger look.

 - Reduced levels of stress.
 Researchers have determined that stress is a “killer.”
 It produces hormones in your body that can speed up aging and cause illnesses like heart disease, diabetes, and even cancer to come on board.
-Exercise, in general, decreases your stress hormones, but squats increase your resistance against stress even more.
+Exercise, in general, decreases your stress hormones, but squats increase your resistance to stress even more.

 - Squats speed up the body’s overall metabolism.